artsmia/maep-verbatim/_posts/2013-04-17-Adaptation-II-by-Jamie-Okum--designed.md

 > blue gold, +white beads, red feathers, tan leather, and gold sequins on
 > a 6” high heeled shoes with 3”platform und the toes.
 Very sparkly.
 The
 > feel like fun.
-> <cite>-Anonymous describing “Adaptation II” by Jamie Okum, designed by Christian Louboutin, 2/24/13</cite>
+> <cite>-Anonymous describing “Adaptation II” by Jamie Okuma, designed by Christian Louboutin, 2/24/13</cite>